About Electronics Product Stewardship Canada

 - Environmental improvement: Use the program’s influence on the market to drive environmental improvements such as proper reuse, responsible recycling, and enhanced resource recovery.

 - Operational efficiencies: Drive operational efficiencies by leveraging competitive markets for services and streamlining administrative and governance processes to ensure financial resources are used effectively and efficiently.
+Managing the consumer marketplace only and leaving the commercial marketplace to generators allows for greater operational efficiencies and maximizes environmental outcomes, including Reuse.

 - Collective or Individual Responses: the program should allow the flexibility for either an industry collective response or individual company responses.